SampleEnvironment/SECoP/split/bausteine.rst

 name in its reply to an module-wise activation request, and MUST activate all modules (*fallback mode*).

+.. _message-update:

 Update
 ~~~~~~

 When activated, update messages are delivered without explicit request
 from the client.
-The value is a :ref:`data-report`, i.e. a JSON array with the value as its first
+The value is a `data-report`, i.e. a JSON array with the value as its first
 element, and an JSON object containing the :ref:`qualifiers` as its second element.

 If an error occurs while determining a parameter, an ``error_update`` message has to be sent,